Work from home burnout: 5 red flags and ways to prevent them

 Here’s how you can be the driver of your own motivation every single day while you are working from home:

-Breaking the monotony is how you can have a new start at the same old thing again and again.
-This will help you bring an air of nuance to your work and help you put an innovative foot forward every time you begin a new day or any time you pursue a new project.
+• To keep yourself motivated all the time, you need to practice frequent change.
+By breaking the monotony you can have a new start at the same old thing again and again.
+This will help you bring an air of nuance to your work and help you put an innovative foot forward every time you begin a new day.

 Kick-off the day with some light workout